 The safety of your neighborhood impacts everything from your happiness and security to your home’s resale value.
 If you’re from out of town, there are numerous online tools that shed light on the crime rates.

 If you move somewhere that your commute is over an hour, you’re likely to get pretty tired of the location fairly quickly.
 It is more ideal if public transportation or highway access is nearby.

-The most obvious component—the literal location—of your home can have a huge impact on how you live.
-Think of factors like weather, landscape, and environmental changes that might impact you down the line.
+The most obvious component, your home’s physical location, can have a huge impact on how you live.
+Think abou factors like the climate, landscape, and environmental changes that might impact you down the line.